- Very quiet

 Overall, I am not that picky when it comes to cadence and I am generally ok as long as the trainer gives me a number to look at.
 But if you care about accurate cadence

 I was critical of CycleOps/Saris last year when they introduced the H2.
 It was nothing but a lame update.
-They change the color and called it H2 and that was basically it.
+They changed the color and called it H2 and that was basically it.
 However, when I saw the H3, I thought we might have a winner, especially at the retailed price of $1,000.

 I love the design of the H3.
 It’s a well-built machine and looks solid.
 However, Saris really need to address these accuracy issues.
-Probably the majority of cyclists won’t notice it, but if you are a time trialist, triathlete, or a pro athlete who prefer to use a bigger gear when in ERG mode, use resistance mode, or like to put down some watts during high-speed descents, then inaccurate power
+Probably the majority of cyclists won’t notice it, but if you are a track cyclist, time trialist, triathlete, or a pro athlete who prefer to use a bigger gear when in ERG mode, use resistance mode, or like to put down some watts during high-speed descents, then inaccurate power

 WHERE TO BUY

 If you are interested in the H3, you can find it on Amazon or CleverTraining for $1,000.
 The price tracker below will keep an eye on the H3 price on Amazon as well and you can signup to get a price alert if wish.